Censorship in the United States: Broadcasting

 The Federal Communications Commission (FCC) regulates "indecent" free-to-air broadcasting (both television and radio).
 Satellite, cable television, and Internet outlets are not subject to content-based FCC regulation.
-It can issue fines if, for example, the broadcaster employs certain profane words.
+The FCC can issue fines if, for example, the broadcaster employs certain profane words.
 The Supreme Court in 1978 in FCC v.
-Pacifica Foundation upheld the commission's determination that George Carlin's classic "seven dirty words" monologue, with its deliberate, repetitive and creative use of vulgarities, was indecent.
-But the court at that time left open the question of whether the use of "an occasional expletive" could be punished.
-Radio personality Howard Stern has been a frequent target of fines.
-This led to his leaving broadcast radio and signing on with Sirius Satellite Radio in 2006.
-The Super Bowl XXXVIII halftime show controversy increased the political pressure on the FCC to vigorously police the airwaves.
-In addition, Congress increased the maximum fine the FCC may levy from US$268,500 to US$375,000 per incident.
+Pacifica Foundation upheld the commission's determination that George Carlin's classic "seven dirty words" monologue, with its deliberate, repetitive, and creative use of vulgarities, was indecent.
+But the court left open the question whether the use of "an occasional expletive" could be punished.
+Radio personality Howard Stern was a frequent target of fines, which led to his leaving broadcast radio and signing on with Sirius Satellite Radio in 2006.
+The Super Bowl XXXVIII halftime show controversy increased the political pressure on the FCC vigorously to police the airwaves.
+In addition, Congress increased the maximum fine the FCC can levy from US$268,500 to US$375,000 per incident.

 The Supreme Court, in its 5–4 decision in FCC v.
 Fox Television Stations, Inc. (2009), said it did not find the FCC's policy on so-called fleeting expletives either "arbitrary or capricious", thus dealing a blow to the networks in their efforts to scuttle the policy.
 But the case brought by Fox to the high court was a narrow challenge on procedural grounds to the manner in which the FCC handled its decision to toughen up its policy on fleeting expletives.
-Fox, with the support of ABC, CBS, and NBC, argued that the commission did not give enough notice of nor properly explain the reasons for clamping down on fleeting expletives after declining to issue penalties for them in decades past.
-The issue first arose in 2004, when the FCC sanctioned but did not fine, NBC for Bono's use of the phrase "fucking brilliant" during the Golden Globes telecast.
-The present case arose from two appearances by celebrities on the Billboard Music Awards.
+Fox, with the support of ABC, CBS, and NBC, had argued that the commission did not give enough notice of nor properly explain the reasons for clamping down on fleeting expletives after declining to issue penalties for them in decades past.

+The issue had first arisen in 2004, when the FCC sanctioned but did not fine, NBC for Bono's use of the phrase "fucking brilliant" during the Golden Globes telecast.
+The instant case arose from two appearances by celebrities on the Billboard Music Awards.
 The first involved Cher, who reflected on her career in accepting an award in 2002: "I've also had critics for the last forty years saying I was on my way out every year.
 Right.
 So fuck 'em."
 The second passage came in an exchange between Paris Hilton and Nicole Richie in 2003 in which Richie asked, "Have you ever tried cleaning cow shit off a Prada purse?
 It's not so fucking simple."